celenium-io/celestia-indexer/cmd/api/markdown/search.md

-Endpoint finds entity by hash (block, address, namespace and tx)
+Endpoint finds entity by hash (block, address, validator, namespace and tx).
+It returns array of `responses.SearchItem` entities.

 ### Block